Health Information and Tools > Patient Care Handouts > Dislocated Elbow: Care Instructions

 Your elbow may get forced out of its normal position (dislocated) if you fall on it or jar it hard.
 An elbow that is dislocated causes pain from the elbow to the hand.
 The doctor put your elbow back in its normal position.
 But you will still need to be careful, as it can more easily go out of position again.

 Rest and home treatment can help you heal.
 Your doctor probably put a splint on your elbow to keep it in position while it heals.
-He or she may advise physiotherapy to help you exercise your elbow and keep it flexible.
+The doctor may advise physiotherapy to help you exercise your elbow and keep it flexible.
 If you injured muscles or tendons, you may need more treatment or surgery.

 You may have had a sedative to help you relax.
 You may be unsteady after having sedation.
 It can take a few hours for the medicine's effects to wear off.
 Common side effects of sedation include nausea, vomiting, and feeling sleepy or tired.